 Like monstera dubia, the Hoya Pubicalyx is a climbing vine plant that contains soft stems, branches and yields flowers throughout the year.
 This plant has succulents, and the leafage is shaped like a lance head foliage that easily thrives in a vining habit.
 Due to its glossy, waxy, and thick leaves, the Hoya Pubicalyx and its varieties are also called a wax plant.
 The mature leaves are narrow in shape, and the length of these leaves varies from 5 to 12 centimeters, and the width is about 6 centimeters wide.

 Hoya Pubicalyx is a flowering plant, and a new plant can start blossoming within one or two years.
-Plus, it will produce flowers during the spring and summer months, which will give a sweet aroma at nighttime.
+Similar to lemon button fern, plus, it will produce flowers during the spring and summer months, which will give a sweet aroma at nighttime.
 These star-shaped flowers are tiny and thrive in groups on flower shafts.
 Every cluster contains up to 40 flowers, and various types of Hoya Pubicalyx varieties generate different colored flowers.

 After the flowers have fallen off the Hoya Pubicalyx plant, it is better not to cut off the flower stalk.
 Due to that, the plant does not have to use up extra energy to produce a new shaft in every blooming season.
 The Hoya Pubicalyx generates a natural plant pigment called Anthocyanin.
 This pigment can safeguard pale, young leaves from severe sunlight and protects mature, aged leaves from cold and harsh light.